rise-lang/shine/README.md

 3. Then run `sbt compile` (even if you want to use IDEA IntelliJ, because IntelliJ does not execute subproject dependencies correctly and the Executor needs to be built once in the beginning).

 #### Configuring IntelliJ
-4. Download IDEA IntelliJ (http://www.jetbrains.com/idea/) and and choose to install the Scala Plugin during setup.
+4. Download IDEA IntelliJ (http://www.jetbrains.com/idea/) and choose to install the Scala Plugin during setup.
 5. Launch IntelliJ.
 From the menu choose `File` -> `Open...`.
 Then, select `$SHINE_ROOT` and press `OK`.
 6. From the menu bar choose `Run` -> `Edit Configurations...`.
 Under `Templates` choose `ScalaTest` and add the following line to `VM parameters`: `-Djava.library.path=lib/executor/lib/Executor/build -Xss16m` (this will tell IntelliJ where to find the Executor library and use 16MB of thread stack size which is needed for arithmetic simplifactions sometimes).